-8. The Anne Stokes copyrighted artwork is and has been the subject of substantial and continuous marketing and promotion by Plaintiff.
-Plaintiff has and continues to market and promote the copyrighted artwork in the industry and to consumers.
-Plaintiff's promotional efforts include - by way of example, but not limitation - substantial print media, a website, social media sites, and point of sale materials.
+11. Plaintiff's ANAGRAM Trademarks are exclusive to Plaintiff and are displayed extensively on Plaintiff's Products and in Plaintiff's marketing and promotional materials.
+Plaintiff's ANAGRAM Trademarks have been the subject of substantial and continuous marketing and promotion by Plaintiff at great expense.
+In fact, Plaintiff has expended significant resources annually in advertising, promoting and marketing featuring Plaintiff's ANAGRAM Trademarks.
+Plaintiff's promotional efforts include - by way of example, but not limitation - substantial print media, a website, social media sites and point of sale materials.
+Because of these and other factors, Plaintiff's ANAGRAM Trademarks have become famous worldwide.